danielbsimpson/danielbsimpson/README.md

 ![](Daniel_Avatar.png)

-I am a Data Scientist and programmer with an interest in data visualization and machine learning.
+I am a Data Scientist who loves programming and has a strong interest in data visualization and machine learning.
 I speciliaze in Python, SQL and R primarily.
 I've enjoyed working with various data science related libraries available in Python (Scikit-Learn, Keras, TensorFlow, Pandas, Matplotlib, Plotly, Seaborn, GeoPandas, SciPy and NumPy).

 I was first introduced into programming in high school where I learned basic C++.
 Later in university I became familiar with basic JavaScript and Matlab.
 Primarily my background is in mathematical and statistical analysis, obtaining my BSc in Mathematics from West Virginia University.
 While in University I was able to help as a research assistant in a flow cytometry lab where I first experienced big data analytics using Microsoft Excel.